The Child of the Sun

 Queen Marie of Romania about Carmen Sylva (Queen Elisabeth of Romania)

-the queen consorts, who seemed to have been even more fascinating personalities than the kings have.
-Especially the first
+queen consorts, who seem to have been even more fascinating personalities than the kings were.
+Especially the first two queen

-besides in Romania, also abroad, thus reaching a widespread readership, worldwide publicness, and literary recognition.
+also abroad, thus reaching a widespread readership, worldwide publicity, and literary recognition.

-About the editor: Silvia Irina Zimmermann is coordinator of the Research Center Carmen Sylva of the
+About the editor: Dr. Silvia Irina Zimmermann is coordinator of the Research Center Carmen Sylva of the

 Princely Archive of Wied.
-She has published several books, new editions and studies about the life and writings of Carmen Sylva
+She has published several books, new editions, and studies about the life and writings of